Entry and exit

 - Hold bags and backpacks in front of you or in ways that make them harder to snatch.

-Many travellers fall victim to scams in Thailand.
+Many Australians fall victim to scams in Thailand.
 Stay well-informed of the latest scams to avoid becoming a victim.
-The examples listed below will alert you to some common scams and suggest precautions you should take.
+The examples listed below will alert you to some common scams and suggest steps to take to avoid being scammed.

 Jet ski and motorbike hire scams

-Australian travellers continue to report harassment and threats of violence by jet ski operators on tourist beaches, particularly in Phuket, Pattaya, Koh Samui and Koh Phangan.
-After returning hired jet skis, tourists have been confronted by gangs claiming that the tourist damaged the jet ski and demanding a large sum of money in compensation.
+Australians continue to report harassment and threats of violence by jet ski operators on tourist beaches, particularly in Phuket, Pattaya, Koh Samui and Koh Phangan.
+After returning hired jet skis, tourists have been confronted by gangs claiming the tourist damaged the jet ski.
+The gangs demand large sums of money in compensation.
 In some cases, gangs have threatened violence, including at knifepoint.

 Jet ski operators and businesses that hire out motorcycles may request your passport as a deposit or guarantee.
 If there is a dispute about damage to a rented jet ski or motorbike, rental operators may try to keep your passport until they receive compensation.